eclemmon/from_elemental/README.md

 ###### a microcosmic journey

-The work will be premiered on the <a href=https://www.newmusicforstrings.org/concerts-2021/>
+This work was premiered on the <a href=https://www.newmusicforstrings.org/concerts-2021/>
 2021 New Music for String festival</a> held in Aarhus and Copenhagen Denmark.

 ## PERFORMER INSTRUCTIONS